 Yes!
 Southern Ambrosia Salad can be made the day ahead before it’s served.
 It’s actually best to give the cream and fruit time to chill and commingle a bit.

-Fresh ambrosia salad can be kept in the fridge for 3-5 days.
+Fresh ambrosia salad can be kept in the fridge up to 3 days.
 Just be sure to keep it in an airtight container!
 The liquids might separate and pool at the bottom but don’t worry, it should still be ok.

 Honestly, I wouldn’t.
 I find that whipped cream just doesn’t retain its texture when thawed.
 Ambrosia salad is best served chilled and fresh.

 Check Out These Salad Recipes on Grandbaby Cakes

 - 15 oz mandarin oranges fully drained

 - 1 cup cool whip topping or homemade whipped cream